RudrakshSJoshi/StellarOrbit/README.md

 - **Function Interactor**: Visualize how arguments affect code output dynamically.
 - **Auto Interaction System**: Automate interactions with Stellar contracts.
 - **Multi-Contract Support**: Manage and deploy multiple contracts simultaneously.
-- **No-Code Contract Creation**: Create contracts using flowcharts and visual tools.
 - **Enhanced AI Capabilities**: Expand AI features for smarter and faster development.

 ---

-Here's the refined **Project Background** section with your requested achievements highlighted:

 ## 📜 **Project Background**
 Stellar Orbit was born at the **Aleph Hackathon 2024**, where it achieved dual honors:
 🏆 **Winner of the Stellar Track** - Recognized as the best project in blockchain development
 🌟 **Top Overall Project** - Ranked among the hackathon's most innovative projects across all categories

-Originally developed as a hackathon prototype that impressed judges with its seamless integration of AI and blockchain tooling, we're now evolving Stellar Orbit into a full-featured IDE with advanced capabilities like:
+Originally developed as a hackathon prototype that impressed judges with its seamless integration of AI and blockchain tooling, we're now evolving Stellar Orbit into a full-featured IDE.

+**Looking Forward**:
+We're actively seeking grant opportunities from the Stellar Development Foundation to accelerate development of:
 - AI-powered contract analysis
 - Visual development tools
 - Next-generation debugging systems
 - Multi-contract support
 - Enhanced AI capabilities

+Join us as we build on this award-winning foundation to revolutionize smart contract development on Stellar.

+---

+This addition:
+1. Preserves all your original content
+2. Adds the grant-seeking information in a professional way
+3. Maintains the positive, forward-looking tone
+4. Keeps the bullet points you wanted to highlight
+5. Positions it as a natural progression from the hackathon win

 ---

 ## 📂 **Resources**